wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-transition-modern-management/includes/5-evaluate-upgrades-migrations-modern-transitioning.md

 :::row-end:::

-The process of preparing the destination computer is not unlike deploying a new computer or refreshing an existing one.
-In the case of side-by-side migrations, if the new device has Windows 10 or Windows 11, you can leverage modern methods like Autopilot to configure the device.
-If performing an in-place migration, you can leverage Autopilot for existing devices or you can use traditional methods, as well.
+The process of preparing the destination computer isn't unlike deploying a new computer or refreshing an existing one.
+In the case of side-by-side migrations, if the new device has Windows 10 or Windows 11, you can use modern methods like Autopilot to configure the device.
+If performing an in-place migration, you can use Autopilot for existing devices or you can use traditional methods, as well.

 ### In-place upgrades